Codes and Frequencies

 In 2009, child presence is reported only for children under 10 years old.
 Presence of other family members (except for the spouse) and friends older than 10 years old is reported in the OAD variable.

 In 1985, child presence variable in the diary reflected presence of a household child aged younger than 25 years old.
 For households where all children in the household are aged lt 18, this variable has the same meaning as other files.
 Where all children of other household members are aged 18-24, we coded this who else was present time into OAD and not into CHILD.
 In households where there are children aged lt 18 and aged 18-24, a 1 value for this variable may not have the same meaning as other MTUS files.

 Comparability — Hungary [top]

-Within the Hungary source data, there is no information on the actual age of the child.
+In 2009, within the Hungary source data, there is no information on the actual age of the child.
 For this variable, it is assumed that the child present is less than 18.
 This variable also includes grandchildren.